Plant & Animal Species Guide

 Eastern Screech Owl

-Eastern screech owls are most active at dusk, while residing in holes or dense cover during the day.
-Although they are called the “screech owl,” their voice resembles whines and soft trills.
-When identifying an eastern screech owl, look for an overall gray or reddish-brown color with various spots to help the owl blend in with its habitat.
+Eastern Screech Owls are most active at dusk, while residing in holes or dense cover during the day.
+Although they are called the “screech" owl, their voice resembles whines and soft trills.
+When identifying an Eastern Screech Owl, look for an overall gray or reddish-brown color with various spots, which help the owl blend in with its habitat.
 More info: Audubon

 Waders